Dans-labs/dariah/docs/Server.md

 A table which specify the power of each group over each level that a thing may require.
 It is a dictionary of dictionaries: the first key is the user group, the second key is the level of the thing.

-If the dict of a user group does not contain a key for a certain level, then those users have no power to do that thing.
+If the dictionary of a user group does not contain a key for a certain level, then those users have no power to do that thing.

 Otherwise the value is either 1 or -1, meaning: